A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Results and discussion

 Measurements of the C 1s core-level were performed with XPS on samples A and B after the 550 $^\circ$C annealing treatment and after increasing exposure to atomic H. In Figure \ref{fig:GrTEMH_XPS}, the evolution of the C 1s spectrum as a function of the H dose is shown for the two samples.
 The analysis, reported for each spectrum, was carried out with a global fitting procedure.
 This method consists in the fit of the spectra all at once, by using two type of parameters: the \emph{global} parameters which are unique for all the spectra and the \emph{individual} parameters which are instead attributed to the single spectrum (more details on this procedure can be found in \cite{PAOLONI23}).
 In this case, the analysis was carried out on the spectra relative to the two samples at each hydrogenation step, with a single global fit.
 For the $sp^2$ component, all the Doniach-Sunjic line-shape parameters (asymmetry, Gaussian width and Lorentzian width) were free global parameters.
 On the other hand, the $sp^3$ component was fitted with a symmetric profile.
 The binding energy shift, with respect to the $sp^2$ position, the Gaussian and Lorentzian widths were free global parameters.
 The free individual parameters were instead the area of the components and the $sp^2$ binding energy.
 The latter was found at 284.45 eV in all the spectra, with a variability of 50 meV at most.
 The results for the global parameters are reported in Table \ref{tab:globalPar}.

-The two samples resulted to be very different after the annealing (0 kL).
-Sample A has a $sp^3$/($sp^2$+$sp^3$) area ratio of about 20$\%$, while for sample B the ratio is significantly higher (46$\%$) indeed.
-The $sp^3$/($sp^2$+$sp^3$) ratio then increases for both as expected, with increasing hydrogen dose.
+The two samples resulted to be very different after preparation: sample A has a $sp^3$/($sp^2$+$sp^3$) area ratio of about 20$\%$, while for sample B the ratio is significantly higher (46$\%$) indeed.
+This result indicates a more defective character of sample B. The $sp^3$/($sp^2$+$sp^3$) ratio then increases for both as expected, with increasing hydrogen dose.
 However, sample B reaches a (100 $\pm$ 2)$\%$ $sp^3$ saturation after 260 kL, while for sample A the $sp^2$ component is still present also after 320 kL.
 In addition, an overall loss of 20 and 30 $\%$ in the C 1s total intensity was also observed for sample A and B respectively.

 In Figure \ref{fig:GrTEMH_XPSarea}, the relative areas $sp^2$/($sp^2$+$sp^3$) and $sp^3$/($sp^2$+$sp^3$) are plotted as a function of the H dose for the two samples.
 The curve associated with the $sp^3$ area for sample A was also fitted with an exponential function and a saturation of (62 $\pm$ 1)$\%$ was found.
 What emerged from this XPS characterisation is that the hydrogen sticking seems to be favoured for graphene with higher $sp^3$-like concentration, like in the case of sample B. This suggests that an already distorted lattice is easier to be further distorted, while larger $sp^2$ domains seem to be more stable.
 This result is also in good agreement with the conclusions reported in \cite{Ruffieux}, as previously discussed.